-We therefore recommend that, habitual snorers (and their loved ones) consider professional help from a Doctor or Dentist to get a good night's sleep and avoid further progression to a more serious sleep disorder.
+It is important to realise that you don't have to accept snoring or see it as normal.
+There are a variety of treatment options available that will suit your needs.
+Therefore we recommend that habitual snorers (and their loved ones) consider professional help from a doctor or dentist in order to get a good night's sleep, and avoid further progression to a more serious sleep disorder.

-If you are concerned about your snoring or a loved one, take our Complementary Online Snoring Assessment.
+If you are concerned about your snoring or a loved one's snoring, take our complimentary Online Snoring Assessment.